Skip to main content

 Vehicle Types

-• Freight LDVs = light commercial trucks
+- Freight LDVs = light and medium commercial trucks

 Vehicle Technologies

-For on-road vehicles, the model also tracks vehicle technology, grouping vehicles into several technology categories.
+The model also tracks vehicle technology, grouping vehicles into several technology categories.
 The vehicle technology categories used in the EPS are:

 Calculating Cargo Distance Transported

-Next, we use a weighted average to remove the vehicle technology subscript, as the manner in which demand is satisfied by different vehicle techologies will be determined later, based on the composition of the existing fleet and the newly purchased vehicles in the current model year.
 We compare this figure with its corresponding BAU variable to determine the percentage change in fuel cost per unit cargo-distance that is attributable to the policies.
 Thus, policies that increase fuel cost will tend to make transporting cargo-distance more expensive, and policies that improve fuel economy will tend to make it less expensive.
 Literature on fuel economy improvements often discusses a "rebound effect," referring to the tendency to increase driving in response to the fuel savings that come from increased fuel efficiency.
 However, if increased fuel price is a driver of the increase in fuel economy, the "rebound" could be positive or negative, depending on whether the increased cost outweighs the increased efficiency, or vice versa.
+The 'Elasticity of Demand for Vehicle Use wrt Fuel Cost' is multiplied by the percentage change in fuel cost per unit cargo-distance to determine whether usage is increased or decreased, and by how much, for each vehicle type.
+We apply these changes to the the cargo distance after TDM effects to find the cargo distance transported in the policy case:

 Calculating New Cargo Distance Transported